RienCosyns/git-repo-test/Part_1-Front_End/w1/schematizer/README.md

 	- name: Object.
  	- numArgs: Object.
   	- operation: Operation object.
-  		Each of these objects will contain the properties 'type', indicating what kind of value the object contains, and 'fallback', a value to be used if when creating the new object, it doesn't contain that key.
+  		Each of these objects will contain the properties 'type', indicating what kind of value the object contains, and 'fallback', a value to be used if when creating the new object, if it doesn't contain that key.

 3. **Schema validating function**: A function that compares the object passed with the squema.